fuegovic/Starguard/docs/env_file.md

 **Required.** Read by both the bot and the server. `.env.example` ships `starguard`, but the value is not optional: blanking it is a fatal error.

 The database name.
-Starguard uses one collection inside it, `users`.
+Starguard uses two collections inside it: `users`, one document per verified member, and `webhook_deliveries`, which remembers the id of each webhook delivery for ten minutes so a redelivered one is not acted on twice.
+The second is created on demand and its rows expire by themselves; it is empty on an installation with no webhook configured.

 ### `MONGO_INITDB_ROOT_USERNAME`